Volunteer as a crew member

 - It’s not only about sailing the ship: It’s about guiding others and letting them do things (even if it takes longer than doing them yourself).
 People come to Atyla to participate, so you’ll have to get used to delegating.

-- You don’t need to spend the whole summer sailing with us: If you have other professional or working commitments we can try to organize your embarkment around them.
+- You don’t need to spend the whole summer sailing with us: If you have other professional or personal commitments we can try to organize your embarkment around them.
 Still, having more time available increases your chances, especially if it’s your first time.

 - Laidback doesn’t mean unprofessional: The good vibes on board is one of Atyla’s signature traits.
 But that never comes at the expense of safety, professionality or hard work.